awslabs/graphstorm/docs/source/tutorials/own-data.rst

 Customized label split
 `````````````````````````
 If users want to split labels with your own logics, e.g., time sequence, you can split labels first, and then provide the split information in the configuration JSON file or parquet file like the example below.
 When using parquet files as input, please specify the column object you want to use for your labels.
 The column object here can be either a string or a list with a single string.
+When using parquet input, it allows input be either string or list of strings and it allows wildcard as the input.

 JSON: